[Skip to Content]

 Parent

 Rosedale School enjoys the benefits of having a high degree of parent and community involvement through our Home and School Association.
-Rosedale School works with parents and Board staff to refurbish a room to become our Parent/volunteer Resource Room.
-The Resource Room is a place for parents and community members to meet, have access to a telephone and a computer in the lab, and/or work on parent initiatives.
-The Rosedale Home and School parents, through their fund raising initiatives, equitably support students and teachers with resources aimed at improving student achievement and access to experiences which will broaden their understanding of the world around them.
+The Rosedale Home and School parents, through their fundraising initiatives, equitably support students and teachers with resources aimed at improving student achievement and access to experiences which will broaden their understanding of the world around them.
 The following activities are supported through the efforts of our parent community:

 • Gift Shoppe